Short Review: It doesn’t work and I had to go back to my hated cable company. Read on for the long review.

 So with 5G Home Internet, you’re stuck in the slow lane.
 Right now I seem to be stuck behind some grandma driving her Rambler.

-After experiencing super slow speeds all weekend that prevented us from streaming Netflix or Apple TV, today I woke up to find out that once again we had no Internet connection at all once again.
+After experiencing super slow speeds all weekend that prevented us from streaming Netflix or Apple TV, today I woke up to find out that once again we had no Internet connection at all.
 I rebooted the gateway and that didn’t fix it.
 So I contacted T-Mobile again using the Twitter DM conversation that was still open.

 The first tech to get in touch asked me to run a Speedtest, after I had already mentioned that I had no connection at all.
 That was confidence inspiring.